 Framing Coaching as a Path to Deep Awareness and Autonomic Nervous System Regulation

-Coaching, when grounded in a deep understanding of human awareness, serves as a powerful catalyst for shaping how we experience life.
+Coaching, when grounded in a deep understanding of human awareness, serves as a powerful catalyst for shaping our experience of life.
 At its core, this process is not just about developing new skills or achieving external goals—it is about cultivating an internal landscape where the autonomic nervous system (ANS) becomes a source of safety, resilience, and connection rather than reactivity and disconnection.

 The Role of Polyvagal Theory in Coaching

-Dana emphasizes that we do not control our autonomic nervous system through sheer willpower; rather, we learn to be in a relationship with it.
+Moreover, we do not control our autonomic nervous system through sheer willpower; rather, we learn to be in a relationship with it.
 Through guided self-awareness, we can move from an unconscious reaction to a more conscious response.
-Coaching aligns with this by:
+Leadership Coaching aligns with this by:

 - Mapping the Nervous System’s Patterns